[Japanese version] | [English version] |

 The most recent paper in English is

 CCM was deviced in Central Research Laboratory, Hitachi, Ltd., which the author still belongs, and developed in Tsukuba Research Center, Real World Computing Partnership.
-However, the applets above are not developed in my organizational job.
+However, the programs above are not developed in my organizational job.
 So, the copyright belongs to the author himself.
-You can copy or rewrite the applets freely unless commercial purpose.
+You can copy or rewrite the programs freely unless commercial purpose.

 This page was advertized by search engines and directory services using these messages.